 In order to be transparent and advise organizations planning on applying for funding from The Seabury Foundation in the year 2018, the Trustees of the Foundation would like to announce that the Foundation will be suspending our regular grantmaking activities and deadlines for calendar year 2018.
 The Foundation will be taking the opportunity to fund several special projects in 2018, in honor of the Foundation’s 70th anniversary.
 While we will accept Letters of Inquiry up to June 15, 2017 for proposals to be considered at our October, 2017 Trustee meeting, we will not accept any other Letters of Inquiry again until September 15, 2018, for proposals to be considered at our February, 2019 Trustee meeting.
+We will not accept Letters of Inquiry for the special projects we will be developing in 2018.
 Therefore, after June 15, 2017, please consider the normal rules below suspended until at least September 15, 2018.
 Please refer to this space in the future for updates on the above.

 The Trustees of the Seabury Foundation meet 3 times a year, in February, May and October.
 For unsolicited requests a Letter of Inquiry (LOI) on organization letterhead or from an organization’s webmail address must precede submission of a full proposal at least 45 days in advance of the proposal deadlines.
 Because of the rising number of LOIs we receive, and in order to assure equitable treatment of all who submit, we must insist that the LOI be received in our office on or before the due date – NO EXCEPTIONS.